Wildlife of Karnataka: Dangers to flora and fauna

-Due to various issues, flora and fauna in some parts of Karnataka are being threatened.
-These issues include poaching, human–wildlife conflict, habitat destruction, pollution and introduction of invasive new species.
+Flora and fauna in Karnataka are threatened.
+Issues include poaching, human–wildlife conflict, habitat destruction, pollution and introduction of invasive species.

 Poaching

 Despite the best efforts of conservation activists, poaching remains one of the serious problems affecting the flora and fauna in the state.
-Between the years 1997-2001, a total of 98 elephants have succumbed to poaching in Karnataka.
+Between 1997 and 2001, a 98 elephants were poached in Karnataka.
 Poaching has also affected the breeding of turtles like olive ridley on the beaches of Karnataka as well as otters on the river banks.
-Tigers are also another species that are threatened to extinction by poachers.
-Sandalwood, famed for its sculptures and its aroma is frequently poached out of the forests of Karnataka.
-Teakwood, famed for the furniture is another species of flora affected by this problem.
-Staff-shortage, lack of adequate funds and unscientific anti-poaching camps are some of the reasons quoted for continued poaching activities.
+Tigers are also another species that are threatened by poachers.
+Sandalwood, famed for its sculptures and its aroma, is frequently poached out of the forests of Karnataka.
+Teakwood, famed for furniture, is another species affected by this problem.
+Staff shortage, lack of adequate funds and unscientific anti-poaching camps are some of the reasons quoted for continued poaching activities.

 Habitat destruction

 Some of the activities that are causing a destruction of habitat of flora and fauna in Karnataka are: